Cloud Functions for Firebase

 - If the function is busy handling many events, Google creates more instances to handle work faster.
 If the function is idle, instances are cleaned up.

-- When you update the function by deploying updated code, instances for older versions are cleaned up along with build artifacts in Storage and Container Registry, and replaced by new instances.
+- When you update the function by deploying updated code, instances for older versions are cleaned up along with build artifacts in Cloud Storage and Container Registry, and replaced by new instances.

-- When you delete the function, all instances and zip archives are cleaned up, along with related build artifacts in Storage and Container Registry.
+- When you delete the function, all instances and zip archives are cleaned up, along with related build artifacts in Cloud Storage and Container Registry.
 The connection between the function and the event provider is removed.

 In addition to listening for events with a background function, you can call functions directly with an HTTP request or a call from the client.